jane212/CarND-P2/README.md

 * test set accuracy of 0.933

+Note that the final model I choosed is not the model trained at epoch 500.
+I keep monitoring the validation accuracy and the model trained at epoch 490 with validation accuracy 0.932 was chosen and saved for the later testing.

 The training code and result can be found in cell 'training' (In [17]) in Traffic_Sign_Classifier.ipynb

 ### Test a Model on New Images